Download the full outcome

 This consultation also seeks your views on:

-- which businesses, products and types of promotions should be included in the restrictions
+- which businesses, products and types of promotion should be included in the restrictions

 - definitions for HFSS products, price promotions and locations in stores